urbit/developers.urbit.org/content/reference/glossary/kernel.md

 +++
 title = "Kelvin versioning"

 [extra]
 category = "arvo"

+[glossaryEntry.kernel]
+name = "kernel"
+symbol = ""
+usage = "arvo"
+desc = "The core components of an operating system; Arvo and its vanes in Urbit."

 +++

 The **kernel** is the core, fundamental components of an operating system.
 In